microsoft/playwright.dev/nodejs/docs/assertions.md

 title: "Assertions"
 ---

 The Playwright API can be used to read element contents and properties for test assertions.
-These values are fetched from the browser page and asserted in Node.js.
+These values are fetched from the browser page and asserted in your script.

 - [Common patterns](#common-patterns)
 - [Element Handles](#element-handles)